drslump/Protobuf-PHP/README.md

 In order to make your life easier, the supplied protoc plugin offers an additional execution mode, where it acts as a wrapper for the `protoc` invocation.
-It will automatically include the `php.proto` path so that you don't need to worry about it.
+It will automatically include the `php.proto` path so you don't need to worry about it.

     protoc-gen-php -o ./build tutorial.proto